erithobra/databases/sql-joins-lab/README.md

   1. Populate the tables.

 A ``run_queries.sh`` script should run three queries, one for each of the following:
-  1. **Employees working at macys** - The full names of employees working at Macy's.
+  1. **Employees working at Macy's** - The full names of employees working at Macy's.
   1. **Companies in Boston** - The companies located in Boston.
   1. **Employee with the highest salary** - The full name of the employee with the highest salary.